-- Accelerated cultivation facility renovations which resulted in an increase in flower and trim output by approximately 90% in 2020 and an additional 90% in 2021, - Installation of new automated environmental and irrigation equipment designed to improve yields and optimize greenhouse environmental conditions, - · Developed new cultivation genetics focused on increasing yields and potency, - Scaled back our investment in and support for non-core brands, - Focused marketing and brand development activities on significantly growing the Lowell brands acquired in the first quarter of 2021, - · As a result of the Lowell brand acquisition, restructured our organization and identified operating, selling and administrative expense cost efficiencies, - Developed LFS, which commenced operations in the third quarter of 2021 to add revenue and cash flow generation, - · Licensed the Lowell Smokes brand through affiliations with Ascend Wellness LLC in Illinois and Massachusetts, and, - · In January 2022 we reduced headcount by 15% and significantly decreased our seasonal workforce as we focus on necessary infrastructure to support our current operations.
+- · Accelerated cultivation facility renovations which resulted in an increase in flower and trim output; - Focusing on collection of principal balances only.
+Effective in 2023, excise tax is assessed to retailers which will simplify accounts receivable management; - Developed new cultivation genetics focused on increasing yields and potency; - Scaled back our investment in and support for non-core brands; - Focused marketing and brand development activities on significantly growing the Lowell brands acquired in the first quarter of 2021; - Restructured our organization and identified operating, selling and administrative expense cost efficiencies; - · Developed LFS, which commenced operations in the third quarter of 2021 to add revenue and cash flow generation; - · Licensed the Lowell Smokes brand through affiliations with Ascend Wellness LLC in Illinois and Massachusetts, with Schwazze in Colorado and New Mexico, and with The Pharm in Arizona; - · In 2022 we reduced headcount and significantly decreased our seasonal workforce as we focus on necessary infrastructure to support our current operations; - Actively evaluating and re-negotiating leases on facility space, including leasing more economically feasible facilities in Los Angeles; and - · Signed the LOI for asset sales and financing.
+Refer to 'Recent Developments' and "Subsequent Events."